 If the user selects YES, the Resume Last Part button will be viewable at the Files Screen.
-The user can then load and execute another part program and then return to the original part using the Resume Last Part softkey.
+The user can then load and execute another part program and later return to the original part using the Resume Last Part soft key.
 The part program and position will be resumed.